 How to Elope in Brookings, OR - Oregon Coast Elopement Photographer

-Advice on how to elope on the Southern Oregon Coast from the only local elopement photographer.
+Advice on how to elope on the Southern Oregon Coast from a former local elopement photographer.

 Brookings, OR is known for Samuel H. Boardman Scenic Corridor which is packed with the most rugged stretch of coast in Oregon.
 It gets bonus points for being a short, 30 minute drive from the Jedidiah Smith Redwoods which are part of Redwood National Park.
 When it comes to beautiful Pacific Northwest locations, you really can’t beat it.
 To top it off, this isolated area tends to receive less traffic than many other Oregon Coast locations.
 For a day as important as your elopement, it’s well worth the trek out here.